cb1kenobi/resume/README.md

 ## Introduction

-I'm a JavaScript guru and seasoned software engineer with a deep passion for programming.
-I have a strong background in web technologies, both client and server-side.
-I contribute to open source projects, build my own computers, and admin my own servers.
+Hello, my name is Chris and I'm a software architect with a specialty in JavaScript and a passion for developing open source software.
+I have over 15 years of professional experience.
+Most of my background relates to web technologies, though I have a fair amount of experience with the cloud and hardware side.

 ## Technical Proficiencies